-Britney Spears Shakes Booty To Get Ex Justin Timberlake’s Attention On Instagram
+Britney Spears Shakes Booty To Get Ex Justin Timberlake's Attention On Instagram

 Britney Spears appeared to be looking for the attention of her former boyfriend Justin Timberlake with another dance video posted to Instagram.
-The almost minute and a half long clip, uploaded on January 27, showed the “I’m A Slave 4 U” hitmaker as she danced seductively to her ex’s hit with Jay Z, “Holy Grail.”
+The almost minute-and-a-half long clip, uploaded on January 27, showed the "I'm a Slave 4 U" hitmaker as she danced seductively to her ex's hit with Jay Z, "Holy Grail."

-The superstar showed off her fit and toned figure in tiny black and white flannel shorts with a thick white waistband.
-They sat low under her hips to reveal her slim waist and showed plenty of leg.
-Britney paired it with a plain black crop-top with long sleeves and a high neck.
+The superstar showed off her toned figure in tiny black and white flannel shorts.
+They sat low on her hips to reveal her trim waist and showed plenty of leg.
+Britney paired it with a plain black crop top with long sleeves and a high neck.

-She danced around in front of the camera, shook her booty, spun around, and repeatedly swished her arms while barefoot on her living room tiles.
+She danced around in front of the camera, shook her booty, spun around, and repeatedly swished her arms while barefoot on her living room floor.
 She moved in front of her lit Christmas tree and two pots of yellow flowers.

-Britney repeatedly looked into the camera with wide eyes and rocked heavy black eyeliner.
+Britney repeatedly looked into the camera with wide eyes.
 She pulled her long blond locks into a ponytail, which she swished back and forth.

-But while her dancing was attention grabbing in itself, what really sent fans into a frenzy was her caption.
+But while her dancing was attention-grabbing in itself, what really sent fans into a frenzy was her caption.

-Fans and famous faces made their thoughts known in the comments section.

-“Britney with the @ tags!!
-We love to see it!,” Selling Sunset star Chrishell Stause commented alongside a sideways crying laughing emoji and clapping hands.
+"Britney with the @ tags!!
+We love to see it!"
+Selling Sunset star Chrishell Stause commented alongside a sideways crying laughing emoji and clapping hands.

 "The way she tagged Justin Timberlake," one account commented, which attracted more than 1,300 likes.